They get a bad rep.

 Even the most independent teenagers will still have occasion to need their parents.

 During this stage of parenting, teens will often seek out their parents for help, advice, support, prayer, and wisdom.

-Rhonda Cochran shares, “For me the joy has been those moments that come when you least expect it; they just unload on me, and I have the opportunity to share LIFE with them.
+“For me, the joy has been those moments that come when you least expect it; they just unload on me, and I have the opportunity to share LIFE with them.
 I can share God’s Word with them, and they really listen.”

 Although they are beginning to really enjoy their peers, it is still very common for teenagers to enjoy regular family time–especially in homes where the relationships are strong.